mathiasrw/argmate/README.md

 const args = process.argv.slice(2);

-// Define parameter types and default values const params = {
+// Define parameter types and default values const config = {
-	foo: 10,	// --foo is expected to be an integer, default: 10
+	foo: {default: 10},	// --foo is expected to be an integer, defaults to 10 if not set
-	bar: false  // --bar is expected to be a boolean, default: false };
+	bar: {default: false}  // --bar is expected to be a boolean, default to false if not set };

-const config = {
+const settings = {
 	allowUnknown: false  // Only allow specified parameters (--foo and --bar) };

-const argv = argMate(args, params, config);
+const argv = argMate(args, config, setting);
 ```

 Same example but a bit shorter